Skip to Content

 There are far too many horror stories involving grills being blown into the street, blown into cars, and a litany of other things that ultimately meant the destruction of the grill and other property.

-An absolute must is a grill cover.
-The grill cover keeps your grill protected from wind and snow throughout the year.
+A grill cover keeps your grill protected from wind and snow throughout the year.
 This makes it easier to store your grill outside yet keep the peace of mind of knowing that it is safe from the elements.

-Plus, with a grill cover, you can tie it down.
-Secure the grill cover by using the ties that come with it to tie it down to something more stable.
+You can secure the grill cover by using the ties that come with it to tie it down to something more stable.
 You can use slats or poles on your deck, for instance.

 You can substitute those slats with something heavy, such as the blocks that you are using to block in your grill.

 By anchoring the grill in place, you will almost guarantee that it stays in place during even the heaviest and most inclement weather conditions.
 Granted, there may be some severe weather systems that you just can’t account for but it should largely keep your grill safe year-round.